szweibel/workshops/pandas.md

 ---
-title: 'Introduction to Data Wrangling, Cleaning, and Analysis with Python and Pandas'
+title: 'Introduction to Data Wrangling, Cleaning, and Analysis with Python and Pandas' cover title: Pandas
-excerpt: 'In this workshop, we are going to learn some basic commands in [Pandas](https://pandas.pydata.org/pandas-docs/stable/getting_started/overview.html), an expansive Python library for working with tabular data like CSV files.
+description: 'In this workshop, we are going to learn some basic commands in [Pandas](https://pandas.pydata.org/pandas-docs/stable/getting_started/overview.html), an expansive Python library for working with tabular data like CSV files.
 You can think of Pandas as a more powerful version of Excel that operates within the Python environment, where you can wrangle, clean, analyze, and visualize data.
 Knowing how to use Pandas is important if you plan on working with datasets that include qualitative and/or quantitative data points.'

-cover_image: '/images/workshops/img7.jpg'
+programming_language: 'jupyter'

 learning objectives:
     - Import Pandas and read in a CSV file as a DataFrame